 Progesterone levels may be a way for non-US veterinarians to manage SARDS and adrenal exhaustion cases.

 I recently received an email from a veterinarian in Italy.
 Without access to either of the US adrenal panels mentioned above, she cleverly decided to measure the progesterone level in her patient — a neutered male dog with Sudden Acquired Retinal Degeneration (SARD).
 Progesterone was significantly elevated.
 Here’s what she wrote.
 My comments continue below the chart.

 I assessed the progesterone level using an analyzer that is here in our veterinary hospital.
 The machine is a Futurlab AIA 360 analyzer, and the range for (female) progesterone is: – ovulation (4-8 ng/mL)- mating (10-24 ng/mL)

 I’ve found some other range levels on the internet (image attached to this email) and for a neutered dog (as my patient) the normal levels should be 0.00-0.01 ng/mL.
 My patient level was 0.39 ng/mL, I think this result is quite interesting!

 Thank you again ,

 Dr. Lisa Carniello

-Dr. Carniello is a private practitioner in Vicento, Italy.
+Dr. Carniello is a private practitioner in Camisano Vicentino, Italy.
 She is a published researcher in the field of animal reproduction.

 Readers: Progesterone activity occurs early in the adrenal sex hormone pathway.
 When there are elevations in progesterone levels, it’s common to see elevations in other adrenal sex hormones further down the pathway such as androstenedione, testosterone. and estrogen/estrone.
 See some examples here.

-In a future article I will address why the traditional estradiol assay is of little use in adrenal exhaustion cases.
+In this article I explain why the traditional estradiol assay is of little use in adrenal exhaustion cases.